January 27, 2022

 – A jungle-inspired Doom Zone with the case resembling a mean-looking gorilla.
 The set is a replica of Zantar, the dark jungle, and includes figures of the Ape King.

-Only four of the larger-sized playsets were released.
-Some of the more memorable large playsets include Mighty Max Terror Talons, which features alien-infested mega talons of some unworldly creature.
 Another fan-favorite was the Mighty Max Castle, AKA – the Mighty Max Skull Mountain Volcano.
-This is the largest set in the toy line, and it’s filled with features like a ‘skelevator,’ dragon lair, retracting bridges, a face-changing villain, weapons, a guillotine, and finally, a submarine bay.
-Skull Mountain seemed to have it all, making it one of the better selling large playsets.
+This is the largest set in the toy line, and it’s filled with features like a ‘skelevator’ (it’s exactly what it sounds like), a dragon lair, retracting bridges, a face-changing villain, weapons, a guillotine, and finally, a submarine bay.
+Skull Mountain seemed to have it all, making it one of the better-selling large playsets.

 – The Horror Head with a prehistoric theme and mean-looking dinosaur.
 The Mighty Max Versus Kronosaur came with a buff club-wielding Cave Man and his pet Big Steggy, which is essentially dinner.